Dependency scanning by using SBOM

 Dependency scanning is often considered part of Software Composition Analysis (SCA).
 SCA can contain aspects of inspecting the items your code uses.
 These items typically include application and system dependencies that are almost always imported from external sources, rather than sourced from items you wrote yourself.

-Dependency scanning can run in the development phase of your application’s life cycle.
+Dependency scanning can run in the development phase of your application’s lifecycle.
 Every time a pipeline produces an SBOM report, security findings are identified and compared between the source and target branches.
 Findings and their severity are listed in the merge request, enabling you to proactively address the risk to your application, before the code change is committed.
 Security findings can also be identified outside a pipeline by Continuous Vulnerability Scanning.

 GitLab offers both dependency scanning and container scanning to ensure coverage for all of these dependency types.
 To cover as much of your risk area as possible, we encourage you to use all of our security scanners.
 For a comparison of these features, see Dependency Scanning compared to Container Scanning.

-Supported package managers
+Supported package types

 Dependency detection workflow